 Don’t know where to go?
 Here are a few ideas to get you started (FYI–You should subscribe to receive email updates from Atlanta on the Cheap because it’s awesome & keeps you in the know):

 - Prelude to the 4th.
-On Thursday, July 3, the Aurora Theatre will present a free musical adaptation of South Pacific on the Historic Courthouse Lawn.
-The musical starts at 7:30 p.m., and a fireworks display will take place after the performance.
+On Monday, July 3, there’ll be live music by DJ SUSPENSE and R&B, Inc. on the Lawrenceville Lawn (210 Luckie St), food trucks, a Kids Zone, & more.
+The celebration starts at 5:00 p.m., and a fireworks display will take place after the performance.

 - Pied Piper Parade, Concert & Fireworks on the 4th.
-Friday, July 4.
+Tuesday, July 4.
 Decatur’s 4th of July Pied Piper parade sounds like fun.
 The parade starts at 6:00 p.m. and winds its way through downtown Decatur.
 Participants include you and anyone else who chooses to follow along with their decorated bicycles, skateboards, wagons, etc, as it passes by.
 The Callanwolde Concert Band performs at 7:00 p.m. at the Community Bandstand, and the fireworks display starts at approximately 9:00 p.m.

 Now for the rest of the ‘burbs….
 By some accounts, our metro area extends to Chattanooga (Chatlanta), Alabama (AtlantaBama), & every other direction until it’s no longer feasible to drive into the city for work.
 There are countless celebrations taking place around the metro area.
 Translation: I cannot possibly list them all.
 To find one near you, just Google your city’s name and look for the events page on the website.
 If you want to plug your area, please post a comment, preferably with a link.